-Sites need web hosting to store data that make them accessible to you and those who land on your website.
+Sites need web hosting to store data and make them accessible to you and those who land on your website.
 This can be done through a variety of hosting methods, but the one we’re going to focus on here is hosting a website on a virtual private server, or a VPS.
 It’s one of the most popular hosting types out there, so let’s dive into the reasons why.

-What is VPS hosting?
+What is VPS web hosting?

-A VPS offers users their own virtual server space with dedicated resources that aren’t shared with anyone else.
+A VPS offers users their own virtual server space with resources that aren’t shared with anyone else.
 Essentially, this means each user has their own dedicated resources, such as CPU, RAM, and SSD space.
 It’s particularly useful if you run lots of websites, such as sites that need to accommodate high traffic volume or specific applications that need a lot of resources to run smoothly.

 Can you use a VPS for web hosting?